 Status details – Advanced details about the device’s encryption state.

-Intune only shows Status details for devices that run the Windows 10 April 2019 Update or later.
+For Windows 10 devices, Intune only shows Status details for devices that run the Windows 10 April 2019 Update or later.

 This field displays information for each applicable error that can be detected.
 You can use this information to understand why a device might not be encryption ready.

 The following are examples of the status details Intune can report:

 The recovery key hasn't been retrieved and stored yet.
 Most likely, the device hasn't been unlocked, or it hasn't checked in.

 Consider: This result doesn't necessarily represent an error condition but a temporary state that could be because of timing on the device where escrow for recovery keys must be set up before the encryption request is sent to the device.
 This status might also indicate the device remains locked or hasn’t checked in with Intune recently.
 Finally, because FileVault encryption doesn’t start until a device is plugged in (charging), it’s possible for a user to receive a recovery key for a device that isn't yet encrypted.